Jarratts Buildings - The Community

 Joseph Howson was also hauled to safety.
 He was one of the last few uninjured miners to reach the pit shaft.
 Their 900 yard journey was a difficult one as the air by now was unbreathable and on several occasions the group fell over the bodies of the dead or dying.
 One of the party stuffed a cotton cap into his mouth to keep out the gas.
 Joseph arrived at the pit shaft almost insensible through the effects of the gas he had inhaled.

 As the cage operators worked tirelessly to bring men out after the second explosion, a few men stayed or went back underground, to search for injured survivors.
-William Ibberson, of 21 Jarratts was one of them.
+William Ibberson, of 21 Jarratts was one of them (top left).
 On hearing a shout for help he had gone to assist with the rescue of William Davey who was lying burnt in a passage.
 He then went back and helped to get George Pickering, No 30 Jarratts into a coal cart which was hauled out of the mine.
 George had been badly burnt by a flame which had flashed over him.
 He was pushed back to Jarratts in the cart, where Dr Smith visited and tried to deal with the burns and Reverend Banham tried to offer spiritual comfort.
 The emotions of George’s wife Eliza and their children must have been very mixed that evening as George had only gone into the pit workings to try to help smother the fire.

 George was one of the last men to come out.
 A little after 1.00pm, there was a third explosion, which killed the rescue party, including George Lawton, the under-steward, and created gases that made it impossible for anyone to penetrate more than a few yards from the pit shaft.
 William Ibberson was in a group which went down after the third blast, breathed the gas and concluded that no-one could be alive in that poisonous atmosphere.
 After he and the others returned to the surface with their sombre assessment, two young wives, Mary Ann Hitchin from No 27 and Martha Ratcliffe of No 50, probably returned to Jarratts in the late afternoon, aware that the third blast had sealed their widowhood.
 Both women were living in the same house as their parents, and at least had someone who could support them through the pain as they waited for the bodies of John Hitchin and James Radcliffe to be recovered.